TUNSA-Space-Robotics/tunsa-sr-f1tenth/README.md

 # TUNSA Space Robotics F1TENTH Workspace

 This ROS workspace contains our proposed solutions for the first 5 [labs](https://f1tenth-coursekit.readthedocs.io/en/stable/assignments/labs/index.html) of the [F1TENTH Autonomous Vehicle Course](https://f1tenth-coursekit.readthedocs.io/en/stable/introduction/overview.html) provided by the University of Pennsylvania.
 During our work, we followed this [plan](https://docs.google.com/spreadsheets/d/12VkkMe5WgANmVBByFx13zXS2Ez5oGKWnXdzBt8jrHEU/edit?usp=sharing).
+For each lab, we were provided with a template repository, which contains the latex source files for lab instructions as well as any skeleton code.

 Lab 1 - Introduction to ROS
 =============================

 **Goals:**
-| The goal of this lab assignment is to get you familiar with the various paradigms and uses of ROS and how it can be used to build robust robotic systems.
-ROS is a meta-operating system which simplifies inter-process communication between elements of a robot's perception planning and control systems.
+The goal of this lab assignment is to get you familiar with the various paradigms and uses of ROS and how it can be used to build robust robotic systems.
+ROS is a meta-operating system that simplifies inter-process communication between elements of a robot's perception planning and control systems.

 **Learning Outcomes:**
-| The following fundamentals should be understood by the students upon completion of this lab:
+The following fundamentals should be understood by the students upon completion of this lab:

 	* Understanding the directory structure and framework of ROS
 	* Understanding how publishers and subscribers are implemented